Association with vessel vectors

 It has negligible effects on the environment.
 It was tested the hypothesis that JA or related metabolites play a role in induced brown algal defense.
 Quantification of oxylipins with a detection limit around 20 ng g−1 algal tissue did not reveal the presence of JA in Colpomenia peregrina.

 Bioaccumulation association (?)
-Not entered
+Unknown

 Known human health impact?
-Not entered
+Known

 Known economic impact?
-Not entered
+Known

 Known measurable environmental impact?
-Not entered
+Known

 Included in the Target Species list?
-Not entered
+No

 Association with vessel vectors (?)
 Biofouling